Lokmali/bot.nearbuilders.org/README.md

 Go to **Bot Settings > Group Privacy > Turn Off** so the bot can read messages in groups without being @mentioned

+The bot command menu is intentionally left empty to prevent the `/` button from auto-firing the command before a username is entered.

 ### 6. Update the bot username

 In `bot.py`, update this line to match your bot's actual username - this is required for onboarding as an auto message if the user has not interacted with the bot before: